 - Continue to participate in a club/org/team on campus

-- Complete an additional 3 leadership development workshops
+- Complete an additional 3 leadership development experiences

 - Complete 20 hours of service in the community (through Service Learning or independently)

 - Successfully complete Leadership Development class (Humanities 2210, 3 credit hours)

 - Compile a personal leadership portfolio with your experiences from the Living Leadership Program (reflection guides provided)

 All students who complete certificates will be honored at the Annual Student Life Celebration and Awards Ceremony in April.